Forecasting

 Once added, the user can simply save the forecast information as entered by clicking the SAVE option, or generate forecast work orders by clicking on the CREATE WORK ORDERS option.

-Generating Forecast Work Orders
+Forecast Work Orders

 Once forecast information has been entered, the user can generate forecast WOs.
 These allow the forecasted information to be considered when looking at future material and labour requirements.
 The user can create the forecast WOs in a number of ways: